-- 6.1 We will ensure our estates are maintained to a high standard by: - Carrying out regular estate inspections throughout the year in every development in our stock.
-These will be done in consultation with tenants and/or tenant & resident groups where appropriate.
-This enables us to identify short-term repairs and improvements as well as build a picture of our neighbourhoods' requirements and our tenants' aspirations for the longer term. - Making sure that all communal landscaped areas are regularly monitored to ensure that they are tidy and well maintained.
-Any problems will be raised with East Lothian Council or Contractors and Consultants as appropriate. - Regularly monitoring the fabric and cleanliness of communal areas including stairs, bin stores, lock-up garages, parking areas and drying facilities and taking appropriate remedial action to resolve any issues that may arise.
+- 7.1 We will ensure our estates are maintained to a high standard by: - Carrying out regular estate inspections throughout the year in every development in our stock (these will be done in consultation with tenants and/or tenant & resident groups where appropriate; this enables us to identify short-term repairs and improvements as well as build a picture of our neighbourhoods' requirements and our tenants' aspirations for the longer term) - Making sure that all communal landscaped areas are regularly monitored to ensure that they are tidy and well maintained (any problems will be raised with East Lothian Council or Contractors and Consultants as appropriate) - Regularly monitoring the fabric and cleanliness of communal areas including stairs, bin stores, lock-up garages, parking areas and drying facilities and taking appropriate remedial action to resolve any issues that may arise - Attending to repairs to walls, fences, gates, signposts, bin stores, lockup garages or other communal property in our ownership promptly and in accordance with our maintenance policies and procedures - Regularly monitoring general environmental matters such as parking, street cleaning, lighting, refuse collection, condition of pavements etc. and taking appropriate action to remedy any issue which may arise

-- Attending to repairs to walls, fences, gates, signposts, bin stores, lockup garages or other communal property in our ownership promptly and in accordance with our maintenance policies and procedures. - Regularly monitoring general environmental matters such as parking, street cleaning, lighting, refuse collection, condition of pavements etc. and taking appropriate action to remedy any issue which may arise. - Dealing with issues such as vandalism including graffiti, damage to fences, etc promptly. - Dealing with issues such as complaints of vermin and pest infestation promptly. - 6.2 We will consider the use of all appropriate remedies, including the use of cleaning rotas, inclusion in service charges and, ultimately, legal action to keep our communal areas neat and tidy. - 6.3 We operate a stair cleaning contract in many of our stairs for which residents are required to pay a service charge.
+- Dealing with issues such as vandalism including graffiti, damage to fences, etc promptly - Dealing with issues such as complaints of vermin and pest infestation promptly - 7.2 We will consider the use of all appropriate remedies, including the use of cleaning rotas, inclusion in service charges and, ultimately, legal action to keep our communal areas neat and tidy. - 7.3 We operate a stair cleaning contract in many of our stairs for which residents are required to pay a service charge.
 (See Appendix 2 for specification).
-We monitor this contract on a regular basis to ensure that the work is being carried out satisfactorily.
-We will carry out an annual satisfaction survey of this contract to obtain tenants views and to ensure a high level of service is being achieved.
+We monitor this contract in line with the Contract Management Policy to ensure that the work is being carried out satisfactorily.
+We will carry out an annual satisfaction survey of this contract to obtain tenants views and to ensure a high level of service is being achieved. - 7.4 We also operate a hard landscaping contract to maintain all areas of hard landscape in our estates, not adopted by East Lothian Council.
+We also monitor this contract in line with the Contracts Management Policy to ensure work is being carried out to satisfactorily.

-7.0 Care of Gardens
+8.0 Care of Gardens

-- 7.1 We will outline the importance of garden maintenance to all new tenants at the start of their tenancy. - 7.2 We will inspect gardens routinely when visiting estates on other matters. - 7.3 We will carry out home visits to tenants whose gardens are not being maintained to identify the cause of the problem. - 7.4 A Garden Care Scheme is available to all of our tenants who are unable to look after their garden.
-We will accept tenants on to the scheme provided that: - They were able to do the garden when they were allocated and accepted the house. - They have no-one living with them who could reasonably be expected to care for the garden. - If under 70 years of age, they will need to provide medical evidence to support their application. - That all other obligations of the tenancy are being met.
+- 8.1 We will outline the importance of garden maintenance to all new tenants at the start of their tenancy. - 8.2 We will inspect gardens routinely when visiting estates on other matters. - 8.3 We will carry out home visits to tenants whose gardens are not being maintained to identify the cause of the problem. - 8.4 A Garden Care Scheme is available to all our tenants who are unable to look after their garden.
+We will accept tenants on to the scheme provided that: - They were able to do the garden when they were allocated and accepted the house - They have no-one living with them who could reasonably be expected to care for the garden - They provide medical evidence to support their application (the Housing Manager can waive this requirement in exceptional circumstances only, for example where the tenant is very elderly or infirm) - All other obligations of the tenancy are being met

-- 7.5 We will carry out an annual review of all tenants on this scheme to ensure that they continue to qualify and will measure their levels of satisfaction with the service. - 7.6 We will maintain the gardens of our empty properties until we re-let them.
+- 8.5 We will carry out an annual review of all tenants on this scheme to ensure that they continue to qualify and will measure their levels of satisfaction with the service. - 8.6 We will maintain the gardens of our empty properties until we re-let them.

-8.0 Car Parking
+9.0 Car Parking